 “No problem, sir.
 So how did you find Stanley and all of those neander-thugs around?”
 I asked him.

 “We tracked multiple street cameras and we found the car with the matching license plate.”
 The policeman told me.
-“It lead over to this warehouse.
+“It leads over to this warehouse.
 We didn’t expect to find you here, too.”

 “Same here after they chloroformed me after beating me up.
 You can add assault and kidnapping to the list of charges.”
 I informed him.